KeithEberhardtSarate/AuthServerAPI/README.md

 # AuthServerAPI
-API for handling authentication.
+Node and Express API for handling authentication.
 It implements Basic Authentication, creation and managament of JWT token.